SPV (Special Purpose Vehicle)

 Worked example

 A lead investor identifies a Series A opportunity at $20M post-money.
 The lead has $50K to commit personally but wants to lead the round at $1M.
-They form an SPV on AngelList:
+They form a syndicate SPV on a third-party platform:

 | Investor | Commitment | Membership % |